BasicWolf/hexagonal-architecture-django/README.md

 While the project currently resides in a maintenance state, it's worth noting that all dependencies continue to be updated automatically via [Mend Renovate](https://www.mend.io/renovate/) (bless you, people!)
-Moreover, the presence of an extensive test suite diligently ensures its ongoing relevance and accuracy.
+Moreover, the presence of an extensive test suite ensures its technological compatibility.

 ### Articles